Drug DUI

 Our attorneys bring over 50 years of combined criminal law experience to every case we handle, including drug-related DUI charges.
 Because our team includes former prosecutors, we understand how the state investigates and prosecutes DUI with drugs allegations and how these cases move through local courts.

-Don't let a drug-related DUI result in a six-month hard license suspension.
-Contact a DUI with drugs attorney in Gwinnett County at (678) 726-5400 or reach out online for a free consultation.
+Don’t let a drug-related DUI result in a six-month hard license suspension.
+Contact a DUI with drugs attorney at (678) 680-5000 or reach out online for a free consultation.
 Our former prosecutors are available 24/7 to begin your defense.

 Understanding DUI with Drugs Laws in Georgia